What To Do if Your Baby Poops While Sleeping

 How to Change a Dirty Diaper While Your Baby is Sleeping

-• Keep their bedroom lights off or dim
+• Keep the lights off or dim

 • Don’t speak to your baby, or speak in a soft calm voice if they rouse